Cubs vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has recorded 53 hits with eight doubles, seven home runs and 25 walks.
-He has driven in 20 runs with six stolen bases.
+- Xander Bogaerts has collected 54 hits with eight doubles, seven home runs and 25 walks.
+He has driven in 21 runs with six stolen bases.

-- Bogaerts has picked up a hit in three games in a row.
-In his last five games he is hitting .235 with a double and an RBI.
+- Bogaerts brings a four-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .250 with a double and two RBI.

 Bogaerts Recent Games